Cryslender/AI-Boids/README.md

 #### Overall Code
 https://user-images.githubusercontent.com/88231836/229581370-2624faf9-8aeb-4d89-b983-36760cc218ed.mp4

-code reference to (Diniel Shiffman)
+code reference to (Daniel Shiffman)

 The explanation of the code is on the word document submitted on our school side.
 The video is to show the overal code and find explanatuon of our school website for more information